duerer/slackathon-hugo-source/content/blog/tutorial-bot-python.md

 2016-07-19 12:04:06,372 INFO: Starting new HTTP connection (1): matrix.tai.org
 ```

+NB: The google graph commands requires a Google API key, which is given as a environment variable.

 The following additional options might be useful:

 | Option | Description |